-- Children or teenage groups, where the majority of them are under the age of 18, may use the above mentioned rooms provided that they are supervised by an adult.
+- Children or teenage groups, where the majority of them are under the age of 18, may use the Youth Services Program Room provided that they are supervised by an adult.
 The adult supervisor will be responsible for any damage.

 - Meetings which may disturb regular library functions shall not be scheduled.

 - A completed application is required before a meeting may be scheduled.
 Businesses must also provide a copy of their paid property tax receipt.

 - Recurring reservations will be accepted for no more than 12 months at a time.
 It is the responsibility of the organization to check on advance registrations.

 - Generally, no group or organization may use the meeting rooms more than once a month.
-Exceptions may be granted for workshops or educational classes or other reasons with Library Director approval.
+Exceptions may be granted on a case-by-case basis.